yallup/bayeshep_durham/dy_bayeshep_durham.md

 The fundamental motivation for this work came from recognising not just an ML challenge but a physics challenge [[2004.13687]](https://arxiv.org/abs/2004.13687)

 LO dijet isn't hard, NNNLO is.
 If your method isn't robust in these limits it doesn't solve the right problem.
-Unique features of NS open up some seriously interesting physics:
+Unique features of NS open up interesting physics:

 - No mapping required: NLO proposals generically harder, NNLO more so
 - No channel decomposition: can we be _really_ clever when it comes to counter events, negative events etc. with this?
-- Computation scaling guaranteed to $\sim$ polynomial with $D$, other methods exponential: We can do _genuinely_ high dimensial problems, $gg\rightarrow 10g$ anyone?
+- Computation scaling guaranteed to $\sim$ polynomial with $D$, other methods exponential: We can do _genuinely_ high dimensional problems, $gg\rightarrow 10g$ anyone?

 ----
 ## Conclusion